Global MapAid

 We are a specialised water development agency:

-Our main purpose is to make maps that relate to shallow groundwater availability.
-We therefore help donors and development agencies to save money and reach more people in greatest need.
+Our maps that relate mostly to shallow groundwater availability and help donors and development agencies to save money and reach more small farmers & their families in the greatest need, of which there are 47 million in Ethiopia.

 Why is this important: